RasaNovum/Via_Romana/Readme.md

 <a href="https://discord.gg/WGh4mq6W5U"><img src="https://img.shields.io/badge/Socials-Discord-5865F2"></a>
 </h1>

-Via Romana introduces a fast travel system where players can link signs over paths, allowing for instant teleportation between them.
+Via Romana is a mod which allows fast travel only after a road connecting the destinations has been made, incentivizing players to build and see the world.

 ![Landing Image](https://i.imgur.com/dHqT8mo.png)